 Riding lawn mowers can be heavy.
 Since they are self-propelled, the engine needs to be powerful enough to move the machine at a reasonable speed, cut through dense vegetation, and carry a rider’s weight up and down varying terrain.

-Riding lawn mowers run the gamut from bare-bones models with efficient engines to feature-rich high-end models with enough horsepower to perform nearly gardening tasks.
+Riding lawn mowers run the gamut from bare-bones models with efficient engines to feature-rich high-end models with enough horsepower to perform nearly all gardening tasks.
 Like automobiles, more powerful mowers tend to be more expensive and less efficient than their lighter counterparts.

 Brushed vs. Brushless Motor